netj/3x/docs/install/README.md

 ## Windows

-Unfortunately, 3X can only run on operating systems that support [POSIX][], and therefore is not available for Windows operating system.
+Unfortunately, <span class="sans-serif">3X</span> can only run on operating systems that support [POSIX][], and therefore is not available for Windows operating system.
 There is no plan to support Windows in the near-term future.
-Although not recommended, you might be able to run 3X with [Cygwin][] or other POSIX emulation layers if you have completely no access to a proper POSIX machine.
+Although not recommended, you might be able to run <span class="sans-serif">3X</span> with [Cygwin][] or other POSIX emulation layers if you have completely no access to a proper POSIX machine.

 ----